-The Koffee Kult Columbia Coffee is next on our list for its impeccable flavor and feel.
+The Koffee Kult Columbia Coffee is next on my list for its impeccable flavor and feel.
 The coffee mostly comes from family-owned farms.
 It is grown in the southern region near Huila at an altitude of 6230 feet.
 The types of coffees include Caturra, Castillo, Colombia, and Typica.

 The beans are medium-roasted, so they do not have the oiliness of Don Pablo’s coffee.
 The brew has medium acidity and a bold body, with a clean finish.
 The smooth flavor has notes of chocolate and cinnamon, while the aroma is powerful enough to get you out of the bed.
-It has a weak taste compared to all the other coffees on our list.
+It has a weak taste compared to all the other coffees on my list.